 Properties Wiring

 RainVUE CR1000X Series

 Brown 12V

 White C1

 Clear G

 Black G

+erminal name to change a wire's location.

-RainVUE10/F RainVUE20 Rain Gauge (0.01 inch resolut (מנ
+RainVUE10/F RainVUE20 Rain Gauge (0.01 inch resolut on)

-The RainVUE sensor using for changing do so by se is an SDI-12 sensor.
-All SDI-12 sensors the same control port must have a unio the SDI-12 address.
-If you prefer to us acting senarate ports on the Wiring tab you select will use the same control port by default.
-Each SDI-12 ue SDI-12 address.
-Refer to the instructions in the sensor manual a separate ports instead of changing SDI-12 addresses, you can of the sensor form for each of your SDI-12 sensors
+sensor using for changing ) the same control port must have a uni ) the SDI-12 address.
+If you prefer to us you select will use the same control port by default.
+Each SDI-12 jue SDI-12 address.
+Refer to the instructions in the sensor manual e separate ports instead of changing SDI-12 addresses, you can of the sensor form for each of your SDI-12 sensors

 OK Cancel Help